nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 06.md

 ### Optional Preparation Not Yet Canon

-The character notes include unused preparation for a **Cloud-Tusk** orc group and NPCs named **Kora Skybreak**, **Jun Ashstep**, and **Elder Mauk Cloud-Tusk**.
-Those ideas have not appeared in played canon.
-Session 06 instead introduced **Zing Zow** and the **Cloud Seers**.
+The character notes include unused preparation for additional **Cloud Seer** members named **Kora Skybreak**, **Jun Ashstep**, and **Elder Mauk**.
+Those characters have not appeared in played canon.
+Session 06 established **Zing Zow** and the Cloud Seers as Lil Chang's mountain connection.

-The Cloud-Tusk material can still be used in one of three ways:
+This additional Cloud Seer material can still be used in one of three ways:

-1. Make the Cloud-Tusk one of the neutral tribes the party must recruit.
+1. Introduce Kora, Jun, and Mauk as members of another Cloud Seer settlement or patrol.
-2. Fold the names and conflicts into the established Cloud Seers.
+2. Use their names and conflicts to deepen Lil Chang's history with Zing Zow's people.
-3. Retire the prep to avoid introducing two similar high-mountain orc cultures.
+3. Retire any unused elements that duplicate Zing Zow's established role.

-Until that choice is made, Kora, Jun, Mauk, the old Cloud-Tusk nickname for Lil Chang, and the wind-harness rescue are **optional hooks**, not undiscovered facts.
+Until those characters appear, Kora, Jun, Mauk, Lil Chang's old Cloud Seer nickname, and the wind-harness rescue remain **optional hooks**, not undiscovered facts.

 The campaign canvas also lists possible encounters—an owlbear, an orc patrol, a kobold excavation crew, three lions, wargs, a griffin, and a dragon shadow.
 The warg, griffin, and shadow beats have already been used.
 The remaining entries are encounter options, not obligations or established off-screen events.